Yuan Zhen: During Emperor Xianzong's reign

 In 806, when Yuan Zhen was 27, during the reign of Emperor Dezong's grandson Emperor Xianzong, Yuan underwent a special imperial examination before Emperor Xianzong dealing with strategic thinking, and when the list of 18 examinees who passed the examination was announced, Yuan was ranked first — in a group that included such individuals as Bai Juyi, Dugu Yu (獨孤郁), Xiao Mian, and Shen Chuanshi (沈傳師).
 As a result, Yuan was made You Shiyi (右拾遺), a junior advisor at the legislative bureau of government (中書省).

 Yuan had an outspoken personality, and after being put into an advisorial post, he started submitting suggestions to Emperor Xianzong.
 In particular, because the officials Wang Shuwen and Wang Pi, who dominated the court of Emperor Xianzong's father Emperor Shunzong — who had previously served as Emperor Shunzong's staff members while Emperor Shunzong was crown prince — were at that time denounced as frivolous and power-hungry, Yuan submitted an essay detailing what he saw as qualifications that the crown prince's and other imperial princes' staff members should have, and Emperor Xianzong was impressed upon reading it.
-Yuan further submitted proposals involving the defense of the northwestern borders with Tufan and Huigu.
+Yuan further submitted proposals involving the defense of the northwestern borders with the Tibetan and Uyghur Empires.
 Emperor Xianzong, in response, summoned him and requested opinions on strategies to take there.
 As a result, though, the ruling officials at the time were jealous of Yuan, and they had him sent out of the capital Chang'an to serve as the sheriff of Henan County (河南), one of the two counties making up the eastern capital Luoyang.
 Yuan subsequently left governmental service for some time while observing a mourning period after his mother's death.
 Once the mourning period was over, he was recalled to governmental service, to serve as Jiancha Yushi (監察御史), a mid-level imperial censor.